 - More Creative Organization Hacks

 Pin this image to save the article for future reference:

-Organizing Ideas For Bedrooms: Maximize Your Space
+Tip One: Maximize Your Space

 Wide, low dressers are great for long walls.
 Shorter walls or small rooms benefit from tall wardrobes and armoires because they maximize vertical space.
 A nightstand (or two, if you have the space) is perfect for storing the things you need for a restful night’s sleep.

 These bedroom staples not only style a room; they help keep the bedroom clutter-free and peaceful.

 And you don’t have to spend a fortune to have cute, stylish and functional furniture.
 Walmart has a wide selection of really pretty dressers that are very affordable!
 Amazon has a nice selection, too.

 In fact, my husband and I bought our entire set of bedroom furniture (minus the bed) at IKEA, and we’ve had it over 10 years!
 Made of pine, it’s still in great shape.

 What if you don’t have adequate space for all of this furniture?
 Make the most of the space you do have.
 Use under-the-bed storage bins.
 Affix shelves, hooks or even baskets to the walls.
 Get creative!